 Bacterial pathogens use host as substrates for their proliferation.
 They thus selected, along evolution, molecular mechanisms allowing them to colonize, feed and proliferate on or inside host organisms.
 Some bacterial pathogens (like Salmonella or Shigella) are very well characterized, but some bacteria causing worldwide diseases are still poorly understood.
 It is the case of Brucella, a genus responsible for brucellosis, a major zoonosis affecting many mammals, including domestic animals like sheep, goats and cows.
 Two research groups are active on Brucella in our research unit.

-Our current research is an integrated approach to study basic molecular biology of the Brucella abortus pathogen, including :
+Our current research is an integrated approach, studying basic molecular biology of the Brucella abortus pathogen, including :

-- enveloppe structure and biosynthesis during polar growth
+- envelope structure, biosynthesis, and its regulation during polar growth

-- feeding and starvation in culture and inside host cells
+- aggressions, feeding, and starvation in culture and inside host cells

-We use genetic approaches such as deletion strain generation and characterization, genome-wide transposon mutagenesis followed by deep sequencing (Tn-seq), protein binding site identification on Brucella abortus chromosomes (ChIP-seq) and generation of genetically engineered strains to follow protein localization in Brucella abortus.
+We use genetic approaches such as deletion strain generation and characterization, genome-wide transposon mutagenesis followed by deep sequencing (Tn-seq), and generation of genetically engineered strains to follow protein localization in B. abortus.